Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Summary and Conclusions

 \item Over the full covered redshift range the locus of low $\tau_\mathrm{eff,HeII}$ values is in very good agreement with a semianalytic model of a fully reionized IGM (Fig.~\ref{fig:he2tau}).
-Much of the very gradual redshift evolution is consistent with density evolution in a predominantly fully ionized IGM (mean \ion{He}{2} fraction $\bar{x}_\mathrm{HeII}\simeq 0.004$).
-The diminishing variance in $\tau_\mathrm{eff,HeII}$ at $z\simeq 2.7$ supports the end of \ion{He}{2} reionization at that epoch, confirming previous implications from 5/17 sightlines \citep{worseck11b}.
+Much of the very gradual redshift evolution is consistent with density evolution in a predominantly fully ionized IGM with a mean \ion{He}{2} fraction $\bar{x}_\mathrm{HeII}\simeq 0.003$ in highly ionized regions.
+The diminishing variance in $\tau_\mathrm{eff,HeII}$ at $z\simeq 2.7$ supports the end of \ion{He}{2} reionization at that epoch.
 However, the variance in $\tau_\mathrm{eff,HeII}$ on $\simeq 10$\,Mpc scales at $2.8\la z<3.5$ implies that the \ion{He}{2} fraction (\ion{He}{2} photoionization rate) is a factor $\sim 4$ higher (lower) for 10--20\% of the probed pathlength, indicating that our observations probe the tail end of \ion{He}{2} reionization.
-Likewise, current numerical radiative transfer simulations of rapid quasar-driven \ion{He}{2} reionization \citep{mcquinn09a,compostella13} fail to reproduce the observed $\tau_\mathrm{eff,HeII}$ distribution at $z\ga 2.8$, pointing to a very extended epoch of \ion{He}{2} reionization.
-Our observations probe the last 600\,Myr of \ion{He}{2} reionization ($2.7<z<3.5$) that must have begun at $z>4$ to result in the observed $\tau_\mathrm{eff,HeII}$ distribution at $z\simeq 3.4$.
+Likewise, current numerical radiative transfer simulations of rapid quasar-driven \ion{He}{2} reionization fail to reproduce the observed $\tau_\mathrm{eff,HeII}$ distribution either at $z\simeq 3.4$ \citep{mcquinn09a,compostella13} or at $z\simeq 2.8$ \citep{compostella14}, pointing to a very extended epoch of \ion{He}{2} reionization.
+Our observations probe the last 600\,Myr of \ion{He}{2} reionization ($2.7<z<3.5$) that must have begun at $z>4$ to result in the observed $\tau_\mathrm{eff,HeII}$ distribution at $z\simeq 3.4$ \citep{compostella14}.